Mike Madigan: The Madigan family and their role in Illinois government

 Madigan and his wife, Shirley, have four children.
-His oldest daughter, Lisa Madigan, served as Attorney General of Illinois from 2003 to 2019.
-Madigan is not Lisa's biological father: she was born Lisa Murray to Shirley and criminal attorney Joel Murray.
-They divorced and Shirley married Madigan when Lisa was 10 years old.
+His oldest stepdaughter, Lisa Madigan, served as Attorney General of Illinois from 2003 to 2019.
+Lisa was born Lisa Murray to Shirley and criminal attorney Joel Murray.
+Shirley and Joel divorced and Shirley married Madigan when Lisa was 10 years old.
 Lisa changed her name when she was 18 and was formally adopted in her 20s.
-Shirley is the head of the Illinois Arts Council.
-Madigan's son-in-law Jordan Matyas is the chief lobbyist for Regional Transportation Authority, a deputy chief overseeing their Government Affairs Department.
+Shirley had served as the head of the Illinois Arts Council.
+Madigan's son-in-law Jordan Matyas (married to Madigan's daughter Tiffany Madigan) was the chief lobbyist for Regional Transportation Authority, serving a deputy chief overseeing their Government Affairs Department.

 In 2002 Madigan helped Lisa garner more campaign contributions in her run for Illinois Attorney General than even the candidates for governor that year.
 At one point, Lisa Madigan's $1.2 million raised was more than all the attorney general candidates in 1998 had raised, combined.

 Allegations of misconduct in campaign contributions arose during the 2002 campaign.
 Madigan was accused of using taxpayer dollars for political purposes.
 His staffers made numerous visits at public expense to contested Illinois House districts in the winter and spring before the November 2000 election.
 The Republican gubernatorial candidate, Jim Ryan, suggested that Madigan should resign.
 Lisa Madigan was running for Attorney General that year and called the allegations baseless.
 Her opponent in the race called on her to pay back taxpayer-paid bonuses her father had paid staffers before they departed to work on his daughter's campaign.
 A federal investigation into one of Lisa Madigan's political endorsements ensued after Madigan allegedly contacted a union boss in Chicago shortly before the union endorsed Madigan's daughter for the post, but nothing came of it.